Reading and Phonics

 At Cherry Hinton Primary School we value reading as a crucial life skill.
 We encourage our children to see themselves as readers for both pleasure and purpose.
 We want children to become confident, fluent readers who use reading as a tool to explore the wider world and further their own learning journey.
 We also aim for them to develop a lifelong love of literature so that throughout their lives children can use books as a means of escapism, relaxation and pure enjoyment.
 Throughout school we have a strong focus on language development and vocabulary acquisition which supports reading and writing in all subjects.

-We follow the phonics programme Little Wandle Letters and Sounds Revised,
+We follow the phonics programme Little Wandle.
+Further information can be found here; Little Wandle Letters and Sounds Revised,

 Children learn to read by: